ClinicalTrials.Veeva

 One such approach is adopting a healthy diet, which can dramatically improve blood sugar levels in adults with type 2 diabetes and even induce diabetes remission.
 Despite this, not much is known about which food groups are most effective at improving blood sugar levels in patients with diabetes.

-Interestingly, of the various food groups that comprise the Mediterranean diet, epidemiologic data suggests that whole fruit may be one of the most efficacious at both preventing type 2 diabetes and improving blood sugar in patients with type 2 diabetes.
+Interestingly, of the various food groups, epidemiologic data suggests that whole fruit may be one of the most efficacious at both preventing type 2 diabetes and improving blood sugar in patients with type 2 diabetes.
 However, few clinical trials have investigated the effects of whole fruit on blood sugar control.
 This study will therefore be the first to determine the effects of increasing whole fruit as a food group in type 2 diabetes patients.
-This supervised controlled feeding trial will test whether consuming a diet rich in whole fruit for 12 weeks can induce diabetes remission and can improve blood sugar, liver fat, and cardiovascular health in adults with type 2 diabetes.
-Thereafter, participants will be followed for up to one year.
-As a secondary aim, this study will also test whether consuming a large amount of fructose in whole food form negatively affects liver fat and cardiovascular health.
+This supervised controlled feeding trial will test whether consuming a diet rich in whole fruit for 12 weeks can improve glycemic control and cardiometabolic health in weight-stable adults with type 2 diabetes.
+The primary endpoint is glycemic control.
+Since changes in medication doses can skew the interpretation of glycemic outcomes, glycemic control will be assessed hierarchically (in descending order of importance) using (a) attainment of nondiabetic glycemia without medications (as a proxy for diabetes remission), (b) medication effect scores, (c) mean glucose during an oral glucose tolerance test, and (d) 24-hour mean glucose from continuous glucose monitoring.
+As secondary aims, this study will also test whether consuming a large amount of fructose in whole food form affects liver fat, pancreatic fat, and cardiovascular disease risk factors.

 Enrollment